aliercankonus/ScreenshotService/README.md

 Download the project and open "ScreenshotService\build\libs" folder and run "java -jar fourdsight-0.0.1-SNAPSHOT.jar" on cmd.
 After that screenshots will be created under "ScreenshotService\build\libs\Secreenshots" folder.

 If you use curl, you can send a request with below command.
-If you use postman, you can send a request by conterting below command on
+If you use postman, you can send a request by converting below command on
-"Import -> Paste Raw Text".
+"Import -> Paste Raw Text" tab.

 curl -X POST \
   http://localhost:8080/api/v1/fourdsight \